-Combat Zone Extended to Egypt's Sinai Peninsula - The Tax Cuts and Jobs Act grants an exclusion from gross income of military pay received while serving in the Sinai Peninsula of Egypt.
-California does not conform to the act.
-Additional information can be found in the instructions for California Schedule CA (540), California Adjustment - Residents and Schedule CA (540NR), California Adjustments - Nonresidents and Part-Year Residents.
+Combat Zone Extended to Egypt's Sinai Peninsula - The federal Tax Cuts and Jobs Act grants an exclusion from gross income of military pay received while serving in the Sinai Peninsula of Egypt.
+California does not conform.
+Additional

-Residence of Spouse of Servicemember - The Veterans Benefits and Transition Act of 2018 allows the spouse of a servicemember to make the election to use the same residence for purposes of taxation as the servicemember regardless of the date on which the marriage of the spouse and the servicemember occurred.
+Residence of Spouse of Servicemember - The federal Veterans Benefits and Transition Act of 2018 allows the spouse of a servicemember to make the election to use the same residence for purposes of taxation as the servicemember regardless of the date on which the marriage of the spouse and the servicemember occurred.
 This change also applies to California.
-Income of a servicemember spouse for services performed in California is not subject to tax if the spouse elects to use the same residence as the servicemember who is a nonresident of California.
-If the spouse makes the election, write "VBTA" at the top of the tax return in BLUE INK, or include it according to the software's instructions.